Ax0l0ti/Uni-Notes/Yr3 Notes📕/Semester 1 & 2/Proj/Project Overview.md

 ### Jie Zhang

 Project 1: Detecting and Analyzing Algorithmic Collusion in Dynamic Pricing Systems This project investigates the emergence of tacit collusion among AI-powered pricing algorithms in competitive markets.
 Building on recent research showing that Q-learning algorithms can spontaneously develop collusive pricing strategies without explicit coordination and communication, the project aims to develop detection mechanisms and analytical frameworks for identifying algorithmic collusion in real-world pricing scenarios.
-The research will employ (deep-) reinforcement learning simulations, game-theoretic modeling, and statistical analysis to understand how pricing algorithms learn collusive behaviors through trial-and-error interactions.
+The research will employ (deep-) reinforcement learning simulations, game-theoretic modeling, and statistical analysis to understand how pricing algorithms learn collusive behaviours through trial-and-error interactions.
 Key objectives include creating early warning systems for competition authorities, developing algorithmic transparency tools, and proposing regulatory frameworks to prevent anti-competitive AI behavior while preserving legitimate algorithmic efficiency gains in pricing systems.
 Ref:

 [1] [Artificial Intelligence, Algorithmic Pricing, and Collusion](http://libproxy.bath.ac.uk/login?qurl=https%3A%2F%2Fwww.aeaweb.org%2Farticles%3Fid%3D10.1257%2Faer.20190623)

 [2] [https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3785966](http://libproxy.bath.ac.uk/login?qurl=https%3A%2F%2Fpapers.ssrn.com%2Fsol3%2Fpapers.cfm%3Fabstract_id%3D3785966)

+### Dr Julian Padget
+Neuro-symbolic biological world models

+TL;DR World models provide the means to embed real world knowledge (physics, chemistry, biology, amongst others) in a model so that it aligns with what is known and not just with the data used to construct it.

 ### Andreas Theophilou